FACTBOX-Who's who on the new EU executive

 COMMISSIONER, ENVIRONMENT & FISHERIES, KARMENU VELLA

 Malta, centre-left, 64.
-Architect, civil engineer and veteran minister, including in tourism.
-At hearing, was pressed on Malta's failure to protect migratory birds from hunters and pledge to enforce EU rules on all governments.
+Architect, civil engineer and veteran minister, including tourism.
+At the hearing, Vella was pressed on Malta's failure to protect migratory birds from hunters and pledged to enforce EU rules on all governments.

 COMMISSIONER, EDUCATION & CULTURE, TIBOR NAVRACSICS

 Hungary, centre-right, 48.
 As justice minister under premier Viktor Orban, he oversaw new laws, including media rules, that some lawmakers say were anti-democratic and make him unsuitable.
-In answers to further written questions, distanced himself from government but committee voted to reject him for this post, saying he should be reassigned.
-He is to keep most of his portfolio, stripped of the citizenship brief.
+In answers to further written questions, he distanced himself from the government, but the committee voted to reject him for this post, saying he should be reassigned.
+He is to keep most of his portfolio, but stripped of the citizenship brief.

 COMMISSIONER, RESEARCH & SCIENCE, CARLOS MOEDAS